500px/legacy-api-documentation/basics/formats_and_terms.md

 - **created\_at** — Timestamp indicating time of photo creation, timestamp
 - **user** — Author’s profile in [short format][], object

+Values returned on **include_store** request:
+- 'store_download' — Boolean value if the picture is avaliable for HD Download purchase.
+- 'store_print' — Boolean value if the picture is avaliable for Canvas print purchase.

+Values returned on **include_states** and authenticated request.
+- 'voted' — Boolean value whether the current user has voted for this photo
+- 'favorited' — Boolean value whether the current user has favorited this photo
+- 'purchased' — Boolean value whether the current user has bought this photo

 [Category]: #categories

 ### Full format